 Program

-A chartered ferry will take us from Bergen to Ullensvang.
 Travel to/from Bergen must be arranged by participants individually, to fit around the program.
-Inbound flights will necessarily be June 15 or earlier, but the program allows for return flights departing on June 19 after 16:00.
+Inbound flights will need to be on June 15 or earlier.

 Schedule

-• The WS-in-WS will be a communal effort to advance DA research and applicability.
+• The WS/WS will be a communal effort to advance DA research and applicability.

 • Posters are on display throughout the workshop, and should be presented during both poster sessions.
 Size: max A0, preferably upright (portrait).